yeungalan0/yeungalan0.github.io/README.md

 # My Webpage

-This is the code used to create my personal webpage in which I post the current projects I'm working on, my resume, a brief about me, and life lessons in general.
-I hope you like it!
+This is the code used to create my personal webpage in [Jekyll!](https://jekyllrb.com/) I post the current projects I'm working on, my resume, a brief about me, and life lessons in general.

 # Credits